 Where’s the problem?
-If your parents raised you in a fixed mindset, it’s highly likely you will become an adult with a fixed mindset too.
-You will have issues facing adversities, accepting failure, and daring to change, even if you desperately need to.
+If your parents raised you in a fixed mindset, it’s highly likely you will become an adult with a fixed mindset too, so you will have issues facing adversities, accepting failure, and daring to change, even if you desperately need to.

 Even though I did not grow up in a home with a fixed mindset, I did develop one after my army experience.
-That’s what trauma does.
-It can wreck you from within and turn you into something completely different.
+That’s what trauma does, wreck you from within and turn you into something completely different.

 Can a Mindset Be Changed?

 Yes!
-Mindsets can be changed, but like many other great things in life, it will take hard work and many emotional journeys.
+Mindsets can, fortunately, be changed, but like many other great things in life, it will take hard work and many emotional journeys.

-I’m glad you asked!
+Glad you ask!
 In my experience, the easiest way to change your mindset is changing your actions, but of course, you can’t change your actions if you don’t change your thoughts first.

 It’s not exactly a linear process, but it is better if you take it step by step to be more aware of what you are doing and how you are feeling.

-The following tips to change your mindset are not a 12-step guide, nor should they be followed in that order as a rule.
-I recommend trying those steps that naturally seem appealing to you first and move forward from there.
+The following tips to change your mindset are not a 12-step guide, nor should be followed in that order as a rule.
+I recommend trying those steps that naturally seem appealing to you and move forward.

 Change Your Actions